-Familiar faces: Dulmer and Lucsly, from Deep Space 9 episode Trials and Tribbleations
+Familiar faces: Dulmer and Lucsly, from Deep Space Nine episode Trials And Tribbleations.

-*Mission:* A crossover "season", Typhon Pact follows the Destiny arc (see Titan), and does a similar job of mixing old and new crews and characters in the time following their canonical screen adventures.
+Mission: A crossover "season", Typhon Pact follows the Destiny arc (see Titan), and does a similar job of mixing old and new crews and characters in the time following their canonical screen adventures.
 The titular pact is formed in opposition to the Federation, and boasts the Romulans, Breen, Tholians, Gorn, Tzenkethi and Kinshaya as its signatories.
-It’s the anti-Federation, if you like, a sort of Warsaw Pact to their NATO, and it seems extraordinary that nobody thought of doing that before.
+It’s the anti-Federation, if you like: a sort of Warsaw Pact to the Federation's NATO.
+It seems extraordinary that nobody thought of doing that before.

-*Mission: JJ Abrams has branched off into his own timestream with the recent films, but he wasn’t the first to do so.
+Mission: J.J.
+Abrams has branched off into his own timestream with the recent films, but he wasn’t the first to do so.
 William Shatner’s own novels ("co-written" with Judith and Garfield Reeves-Stevens) were so problematic for general continuity that they have been shunted by fandom into an alternate timeline and affectionately dubbed The Shatnerverse.
-The books are, of course, the continuing missions of Captain James Tiberius Kirk, after the events of Star Trek: Generations.
+The books are, of course, the continuing missions of Captain Kirk, after the events of Generations.
 And yes, we know what happened in Generations.
 Apparently this stuck in Shatner’s craw a little bit.
-In the first book here, The Ashes of Eden, Spock goes to Veridian III to pay his respects to his old friend, and finds... an empty *grave!
+In the first book here, The Ashes Of Eden, Spock goes to Veridian III to pay his respects to his old friend, and finds... an empty grave!
 OMG!